johnelse/ocaml-webtest/README.md

-A unit test framework, fully compatible with [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml), and written with in-browser testing of Javascript code in mind.
+A unit test framework, fully compatible with [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml), and written with in-browser testing of JavaScript code in mind.

 Heavily influenced by [oUnit](http://ounit.forge.ocamlcore.org/).

 You may find this helpful if you want to

-* test OCaml bindings to a javascript library
+* test OCaml bindings to a JavaScript library
-* write tests for a Javascript library compiled from OCaml
+* write tests for a JavaScript library compiled from OCaml

 You could even use this library to test normal OCaml code, but in that case you're probably better off just using oUnit for the extra features it provides.